 4. Am I still hungry or am I satisfied?
 How much do I eat

 Observe any clues that indicate you are starting to feel satisfied, and check in again with your hunger level.
 You may notice as you start to get full, the food doesn’t taste quite as good as it did at the beginning of the meal.
 Out of habit, we often clean our plates, but checking in frequently with your hunger level will help to guide you to eating just the right amount.

-TO LEARN MORE, CHECK OUT THE ARCHIVED SEMINAR, MINDFUL MEALTIME: YOUR PRESENCE IS REQUIRED.
+TO LEARN MORE, CHECK OUT THE SEMINAR MATERIALS FROM MINDFUL MEALTIME: YOUR PRESENCE IS REQUIRED.

 Roasted Mango with Coconut

 Makes 4 Servings

 2 medium ripe mangoes, peeled and cubed

 1 teaspoon orange zest and juice from ¼ orange